patflick/mxx/README.md

 - redistributing the data so that it has the same distribution as given in the input to `mxx::sort`

-### Status

-Currently `mxx` is still at very early stages.
-Its growing organically during our parallel algorithm development, but we hope that it will some day reach a point of maturity.

-### Competition
+### Alternatives?

-To our knowledge, there are two noteworthy, similar libraries available.
+To our knowledge, there are two noteworthy, similar open libraries available.

 1. [**boost::mpi**](https://github.com/boostorg/mpi) offers C++ bindings for a large number of MPI functions.
 As such it corresponds to our main goal *1*.